rubocop/ruby-style-guide/README.md

         ```

     The second style is arguably a bit more popular in the Ruby
     community.
-The string literals in the this guide, however, are
+The string literals in this guide, however, are
     aligned with the first style.

 * Don't use the character literal syntax `?x`.
 Since Ruby 1.9 it's